What is homelessness?

 Don’t people choose to be homeless?

-We have not yet met any homeless people who truly wanted to live on the street.
-Living on the street is dangerous.
-Homeless people are often abused and attacked, discriminated against and alienated.
-They are often sleep-deprived, under-nourished and unwell.
-It’s cold, dirty and humiliating living on the street.
-Many are there because they simply cannot see another way of dealing with things.
-Every one of the homeless people we work with wants a home.
-Most also want work.
+We have not met anyone experiencing homelessness who wanted to live on the street.
+Living on the street can be dangerous.
+People experiencing homelessness could be abused and attacked, discriminated against and alienated.
+They are often sleep-deprived, under-nourished, and have health challenges.
+It’s cold and uncomfortable living on the street or in a vehicle.
+Many may be there because they simply cannot see another way of dealing with things.
+We know many of the people we support have tried repeatedly to get assistance to help change their situation.
+Many have lost hope.

 Don’t people need an address to get a benefit?